Project-MONAI/MONAI/docs/source/highlights.md

 There are domain-specific loss functions in the medical imaging research which are not typically used in the generic computer vision tasks.
 As an important module of MONAI, these loss functions are implemented in PyTorch, such as `DiceLoss`, `GeneralizedDiceLoss`, `MaskedDiceLoss`, `TverskyLoss` and `FocalLoss`, etc.

 ## Optimizers
 MONAI provides several advanced features in optimizers to help accelerate the training or fine-tuning progress.
 For example, `Novograd` optimizer can be used to converge obviously faster than traditional optimizers.
-And users can easily define different learning rate values for specified layers based on the `generate_param_groups` utility API.
+And users can easily define different learning rates for the model layers based [on the `generate_param_groups` utility API](https://github.com/Project-MONAI/tutorials/blob/master/modules/layer_wise_learning_rate.ipynb).

 ## Network architectures
 Some deep neural network architectures have shown to be particularly effective for medical imaging analysis tasks.
 MONAI implements reference networks with the aims of both flexibility and code readability.